muhammadkala/Ecological-Genomics-Notebook/Eco_genom_Online_notebook.md

 Cleaning on Trimmomatic PE

-fastq files e.g. -> 38_6-24_S_5_R1
+We will evaluate, clean and evaluate some fastq files each.

+Mine are
+09_5-14_S_2_R1.fq.gz
+09_5-14_S_2_R2.fq.gz

-38 is the individual
+09 is the individual number
-6-24 is the date
+5-14  is the date
-S is sick
+S is sick (H would be a healthy individual)
-5 rating of sickness (0-5 from healthy to dead)
-R1 means right or left read
+2 (rating of sickness on a 0-5 scale, 0 being healthy, and 5 being dead) "cp" command for copy ("cp XYZ ~/mydata/" means copy file XYZ into the mydata that is in home directory)

+Use zcat to look at zipped file

+zcat FILENAME | head

+"head" gives us the first few lines (10?) instead of showing the whole file

+Lines
+open line with "J00160...." are the sequencing details (adaptors...etc) sequence letters giving the quality of the sequence above quality score

-Rest of info on Tutorial
+Rest of info (about phred score...etc) on [Tutorial](https://adnguyen.github.io/2017_Ecological_Genomics/Tutorial/2017-02-06_RNAseq_tutorial.html)

 ------
 <div id='id-section7'/>